Messaging Relationship Records

 • Emailing relationships directly allows users to more effectively track message engagement via the relationship timeline.

-By building a relationship-scoped recipient list, the message sent to these records will be linked back to the relationship record and will appear as an interaction on their Timeline.
-In a Deliver Mailing:
+By building a relationship-scoped recipient list, the message sent to these records will be linked to the relationship record and will appear as an interaction on their Timeline.

 Best Practice

-1. Follow steps 1-5 outlined above in the "Messages with One Recipient List Query" section.
-This will be the mailing's first recipient list query.
+1. Follow steps in the previous section to create the mailing's first recipient list query.

 🔔 Important!